Derppening/2018f-revision-notes/COMP3021/appendix.md

     /**
      * Compares two strings lexicographically.
-     * The comparison is based on the Unicode value of each character in
-     * the strings.
-The character sequence represented by this
-     * {@code String} object is compared lexicographically to the
-     * character sequence represented by the argument string.
-The result is
-     * a negative integer if this {@code String} object
-     * lexicographically precedes the argument string.
-The result is a
-     * positive integer if this {@code String} object lexicographically
-     * follows the argument string.
-The result is zero if the strings
-     * are equal; {@code compareTo} returns {@code 0} exactly when
-     * the {@link #equals(Object)} method would return {@code true}.
      *
      * @param   anotherString   the {@code String} to be compared.
      * @return  the value {@code 0} if the argument string is equal to